Fontographer

-Fontographer (FOG) is a font editor for Windows and macOS; it is used to create digital fonts.
+Fontographer is a font editor for Windows and macOS; it is used to create digital fonts.
 It was originally developed by Altsys but is now owned by FontLab Ltd.

 History

 Altsys Corporation

 In December 1984, James R. Von Ehr II founded the Altsys Corporation to develop graphics applications for personal computers.
 The first foray by Altsys into commercial font editing software was a bitmap font editor called Fontastic, released in the mid-1980s for the Apple Macintosh.
 The program, developed by Altsys founder Von Ehr, was able to edit the native bitmap font format of the Mac.
 It introduced many of the interface elements that would carry over into Fontographer.
 Fontastic Plus was later introduced with new editing tools and kerning pairs.

 Fontographer, developed by von Ehr for the Mac and released in January 1986 — before Adobe Illustrator — was the first commercially available Bézier curve editing software for a personal computer.
 High quality fonts in the PostScript format could be developed for a fraction of the cost of all other existing methods (URW's Ikarus required systems costing over $100,000), leading to what has been called "the democratization of type design": for the first time in history, numerous self-taught type designers without substantial capital investment produced fonts for professional use.
 Fontographer 2.0 was released eight months later in the Fall of 1986.

 With the PostScript background established with Fontographer, Altsys developed FreeHand in 1988 as a Macintosh Postscript-based illustration program using Bézier curves for drawing and editing.
 In 1989, Fontographer 3.0 was released, featuring an auto-trace tool and automatic generation of hints for Postscript printer fonts.